ptMuta/EntityGenerics/README.md

 #### Build with DNX Utility

-Clone or download the repository and run `dnu restore` in the solution root folder.
+Clone or download the repository and run `dnu restore` after which `dnu build <Configuration>` in the solution root folder.

 <a name="howToUse"></a>
 # How to use